stakater/nordmart-apps-gitops-config/README.md

 ## Mutliple tenants

-We have 2 product based tenants:
+We have 2 product based tenants; who have exactly same structure

 1. gabbar
 2. veeru

-Who have exactly same structure

 And then there is one special tenant which is SRE

 ## Mutliple environments

-We have 5 environments for each application:
+We have 5 environments for each **application**:

 1. build
 2. preview